-As a church based in the local community we love to bring benefit to the people who live in
+As a church based in the local community, we love to bring benefit to the people who live in our Borough.

 'The Big Clean Up'

-Little Ilford Baptist Church once again joined a national initiative called 'The Big Clean Up'.
-Along with thousands of other community groups around the country we took to the streets near the church to pick up litter and generally do our best to make a positive difference to the way our neighbourhood looks.
-We did this to bless Manor Park, and to show people that we care for our shared environment.
+Little Ilford Baptist Church has so far twice joined a national initiative called 'The Big Clean Up'.
+Along with thousands of other community groups around the country we've taken to the streets near the church to pick up litter and generally do our best to make a positive difference to the way our neighbourhood looks.
+We did this to bless the people of Manor Park, and to show them that we care about our shared environment.

 Local Area Neighbourhood Watch

 As a part of the local community, Little Ilford Baptist Church shares the same kinds of concerns that those living around us have for the safety of our neighbourhood.
-We are proud to host the regular Neighbourhood Watch meetings for the Little Ilford ward, attended by the Metropolitan Police's local Safer Neighbourhoods Team.
+We have been proud to host Neighbourhood Watch meetings for the Little Ilford ward, which were often attended by local councillors and the Metropolitan Police's local Safer Neighbourhoods Team.

 More Church and Community